RVCC-IDMX/js-test-array-template/README.md

 ### Coverage

 To see the coverage my finding the created index.html file in the coverage/lcov-report folder.
-Opne that file using the Liver Server extension in VS Code.
+Open that file using the Liver Server extension in VS Code.

 ### Notes
 - It is best not to push changes to GitHub until you know your tests pass